Kick Off the Data Journey

 At a high level, your job is to take the data that the VP of Sales needs from wherever it is and put it in a dataset.

 Usually, data integration like this is an onerous task, requiring the skills of a data engineer.
 Tableau CRM, formerly named Einstein Analytics, makes the work much easier, giving Salesforce admins a powerful way to bring data in.

-This module explains the main tools for bringing data into Analytics and preparing it for use.
-You walk through the process of bringing both external and Salesforce data into Analytics.
+This module explains the main tools for bringing data into Tableau CRM and preparing it for use.
+You walk through the process of bringing both external and Salesforce data into Tableau CRM.
 You also learn how to prepare the data so you can build those dashboards that sales leadership needs—and so they can later explore the data on their own.

-First, let’s cover some key concepts you need to understand to become an Analytics data expert.
+First, let’s cover some key concepts you need to understand to become a Tableau CRM data expert.

 Think of a dataset as a box of data.
 Here at Salesforce we see it as a hexagonal purple box, but hey, that’s just us.
 Anyone with access to this box can open it and explore the data.

 A dataset can contain data from a single Salesforce object, such as opportunities.
 Or it can contain data combined from different objects, such as opportunities, accounts, and users, and data from external sources, such as financial data.
 You can also create a dataset by combining data from other datasets, each in turn containing data from multiple sources and datasets.
 Wow!

 If you’ve used Salesforce before, you know you can go to the report builder, build a report, and view it right away.
 No dataset required.
-So why do you need a dataset in Analytics?
+So why do you need a dataset in Tableau CRM?
 There are several great reasons.Datasets Are Faster

 Data geeks would say that Salesforce data is normalized, which means that related data in different objects is “joined” together.
 When you run a Salesforce report, the report engine has to pull in data from these objects as it assembles the report.
 Joining data is OK for a few thousand rows, but if you’re dealing with millions of rows, this process can take a while.